A favicon is a small image that is used by a browser to show the image of the website being visited

 A favicon though, is very small and is only used in a web browser.
-In fact a favicon is usually only 16 pixels by 16 pixels, which is why they are usually very simple yet relevant to the overall look and feel of the website.
+In fact, a favicon is usually only 16 pixels by 16 pixels, which is why they are usually very simple yet relevant to the overall look and feel of the website.

 Favicons were also used to estimate website visitors by counting the number of bookmarks for a particular page.

-Favicons now are an important part of the user experience.
+Favicons are now an important part of the user experience.
 All major browsers use favicons in the browser address bar, link bar, bookmarking area, browser tabs, and even in a shortcut on your desktop.
-If you don’t have one a generic one will appear instead and is not the best experience for the user visiting your website.
+If you don’t have one, a generic one will appear instead and is not the best experience for the user visiting your website.
 Most online branding is a daunting and challenging task.
 A favicon is a simple and easy way to raise brand awareness.

-So I have a favicon, how do I use it?
+So I have a favicon

-- Upload the favicon and the files with the added code to your server
+Insert the proper code into the HEAD section of your website.
+Upload the favicon and the files with the added code to your server.
+Enjoy your new favicon.